llapp/majorstudio2/writing/organizations.md

 #####Nutrition North Canada
 http://www.nutritionnorthcanada.gc.ca/eng/1415385762263/1415385790537
 - replaced the Food Mail Program initiative, which was in place since the 1960s
-- Northern Food Retail Data Collection & Analysis by Enrg Research Group http://www.nutritionnorthcanada.gc.ca/eng/1424364469057/1424364505951
+- Northern Food Retail Data Collection & Analysis by Enrg Research Group: report on "northern Canadian grocery retail system and the environment" http://www.nutritionnorthcanada.gc.ca/eng/1424364469057/1424364505951
 - A subsidy program run by the Government of Canada as part of the Northern Strategy launched in April of 2011
 - provides full or partial subsidies for eligible food products to eligible communities
 - How it works: http://www.nutritionnorthcanada.gc.ca/eng/1415538638170/1415538670874